Staff Appreciation Week

 Rebecca Andersen, Director of Career Services & Alumni Relations at the Graduate School of Information

 Rebecca has been on campus since 2007, starting in environmental protection.
 A career changer herself, Rebecca is a co-founder of the Berkeley Facilitator's Network, a working parent, and (for now) an educator to two little ones!
-Rebecca is also working on a doctorate of educational leadership at UC Davis, focusing on equity in STEM careers.
+Rebecca is also working on a doctorate in educational leadership at UC Davis, focusing on equity in STEM careers.

 Informational Interviewing